Ashwagandha: Depression & Anxiety Treatment With Natural Remedies

 - Have symptoms of depression that interfere with their daily life

+Although people with bipolar disorder may benefit from taking antidepressants, the issue is still debated.
 Everyone is different, so talk to your doctor before starting, changing, or stopping a medication.
-Therapy is another evidence-based treatment for depression, and alternative options are also available, such as transcranial magnetic stimulation (TMS).
+Therapy is another evidence-based treatment for depression and may improve cognitive function and mental alertness.
+Alternative options, such as transcranial magnetic stimulation (TMS), are also available.

 What is the safest antidepressant?

-While any FDA-approved medication is considered to be generally safe and effective, certain antidepressants have fewer side effects and, therefore, may be more easily tolerated by patients.
-The class of antidepressants that usually have fewer side effects are selective serotonin reuptake inhibitors or SSRIs.
+While any FDA-approved medication is considered to be generally safe and effective, certain antidepressants may have distinct pharmacological actions, greater clinical effectiveness, and fewer side effects and, therefore, may be more easily tolerated by patients.
+The class of antidepressants that usually has fewer side effects is selective serotonin reuptake inhibitors, or SSRIs.
 SSRIs increase serotonin production in the brain to improve mood in those with a deficiency.

 What is the best medicine for depression?